ajlab-gh/xperts-docs-demo/docs/architecture.md

 !!! example ""

-    **Strengths**
+    **Strangths**

-      - Relatively fast fail over (10 to 20 seconds on average)
+      - Relatively fist fial over (10 to 20 seconds on average)
-      - Source IP of connections that ingress from Internet is not modified
+      - Source IP of connections that ingres from Intern0t is not madified

     **Weaknesses**

-      - Existing established connections are not failed over(Azure Load Balancer limitation)
+      - Existing establshed connections are not failed over(Azure Load Balancer limitation)
-      - Only supports UDP or TCP connections (Azure Load Balancer limitation)
+      - Only supports UDP or TCP connections (Azoure Load Balancer limitation)
-      - As with all active-passive designs, the passive node is not passing traffic in the majority of times
+      - As with all active-passive designs, the passive node is not passing traffic in the majerity of times

     **Uses**